 The Gorillaz were the first music group I was quite the fanboy of.
 Clint Eastwood was on “music television” all the time back then.
 Damon Albarn’s voice had quite the charm to it in this time already.
 Now it’s even more compelling.
 The link above goes to a recording from the Fox Studios in Los Angeles.

 Another new discovery for me.
-René from Nerdcore had it on his blog and I loved it immediately not only due to the fancy video.
+René from Nerdcore had it on his blog (link defunct) and I loved it immediately not only due to the fancy video.

 This song just goes out there and floats around.
 Wonderfully pleasent and quiet.
 Certain efforts would be necessary to keep any bad mood.